zetapath/80cents/README.md

 ---
 ### Quick start
 Manage your account at **http://localhost:1337/admin**.
-After admin registration let's start with basic infromation about your store:
+After admin registration let's start with basic information about your store:

 #### Settings
 In this section you can edit information about your store as Name, Homepage, Metas and e.mail addresses to contact.

 ![image](https://dl.dropboxusercontent.com/u/41546005/80cents/Setting.1.1.png)

-Then you can configure your shop address that will appear on your invoice as well as Time Zone, Currency, Uniy System and Weight Unit.
+Then you can configure your shop address that will appear on your invoice as well as Time Zone, Currency, Unit System and Weight Unit.
 Also, in this section, you can set your code from Google Analytics.

 ![image](https://dl.dropboxusercontent.com/u/41546005/80cents/Setting.1.2.png)